Mapping the causal structure of price formation in Texas's transitioning electricity market: Main

+The evolution of electricity price dynamics shapes investment decisions, infrastructure planning, and market participant behaviour, with consequences for reliability and affordability of future electricity supply.
+Yet our conventional understanding of electricity price formation, inherited from an era of centralised, thermal-dominated power systems, is called into question by rapid structural changes on both sides of the market: large-scale renewable integration, shifting demand patterns \cite{bistline2021deep, shaffer2022changing}, and the emergence of new large loads such as data centres \cite{nerc_large_loads_2025, norris_load_2025} are transforming global electricity systems.
+Through co-located generation, behind-the-meter storage, and long-term contracts with renewable developers, large electricity consumers increasingly influence supply-side infrastructure decisions, while their own location choices are in turn shaped by prices and generation availability \cite{heiss2026powering}.
+Without a clear understanding of what these ongoing developments imply for price dynamics, decision-makers may misinterpret price signals, make misguided investments, misallocate infrastructure, and ultimately expose consumers to unnecessarily higher costs.

-Our conventional understanding of electricity price formation in thermal-dominated power systems is being tested by rapid structural change, driven by large-scale renewable integration, shifting demand patterns \cite{bistline2021deep, shaffer2022changing}, and the emergence of new large loads \cite{nerc_large_loads_2025, norris_load_2025}.
-Texas offers a particularly salient example, undergoing one of the fastest power-sector transformations in the United States.
-A combination of population growth, industrial expansion, electrification of the oil and gas industry, and a recent surge in cryptocurrency operations and data centres \cite{peter_r_hartley_ercot_2024, tyler_hodge_data_2024} has raised electricity consumption in Texas by 114 TWh (33\%) over the decade to 2024 \cite{eia_steo_2026} -- an increase that is larger than the Netherlands' annual use \cite{cbs_electricity_2026}.
-Meanwhile, favourable natural conditions, falling technology costs, and a supportive regulatory landscape have spurred substantial growth in renewable deployment, making Texas the largest producer of renewable electricity in the United States \cite{peter_r_hartley_ercot_2024, eia_steo_2026}.
-Yet, as electricity supply and demand continue to grow, their spatial and temporal distributions have become increasingly mismatched (Fig. \ref{figure1}) \cite{peter_r_hartley_ercot_2024}, leading to complex, regionally differentiated price dynamics across the state.
-These dynamics carry market-wide consequences: they shape economic incentives for generators and investors, determine electricity cost exposure for industry and households, and affect the allocation of price risk across the market \cite{navia_simon_power_2025}.
-Understanding and characterising electricity price dynamics is therefore essential for market participants and regulators.
+Undergoing radical growth on both supply and demand sides, Texas presents a salient example of fast-paced power sector transformation in the United States.
+Population growth, industrial expansion, electrification of the oil and gas industry, and a recent surge in cryptocurrency operations and data centres \cite{peter_r_hartley_ercot_2024, tyler_hodge_data_2024} have raised electricity consumption in Texas by 114 TWh (33\%) over the decade to 2024 \cite{eia_steo_2026}.
+Meanwhile, natural resource availability, falling technology costs, and a supportive regulatory landscape have spurred substantial growth in wind and solar deployment, making Texas the largest producer of renewable electricity in the United States \cite{peter_r_hartley_ercot_2024, eia_steo_2026}.
+As electricity supply and demand have expanded, their spatial distributions and temporal profiles have become increasingly mismatched \cite{peter_r_hartley_ercot_2024}, leading to complex, regionally differentiated price dynamics across the state (Fig. \ref{figure1}).
+These Texas developments and their price consequences offer a preview for other regions undergoing rapid transformation and facing shifting demand patterns from artificial intelligence (AI) and electrification.